cockroachdb/docs/v22.2/use-cloud-storage-for-bulk-operations.md

 Since there are multiple IAM service accounts referred to in this section, see the following descriptions:

-- _Identity_: the IAM service account you have associated with your Kubernetes service account.
+- _Identity service account_: the IAM service account you have associated with your Kubernetes service account.
-- _Operation_: the IAM service account to be assumed.
-This contains the permissions required to complete a CockroachDB operation (backup, restore, import, export, or changefeed).
+- _Operation service account_: the IAM service account to be assumed.
+This contains the permissions required to complete a CockroachDB operation.

 #### Set up Google Cloud workload identity